 May 3-9 is the Canadian Mental Health Association’s (CMHA) Mental Health Week.
 We know that not every day is easy, but we’re here to help you through it—the good days and the tough ones!
 During this week, we encourage our community to use the #getreal to talk about the realities of mental health.
 The CMHA says it’s important to “embrace all of your emotions—whether they feel good or challenging or difficult.
 It’s all part of being human.”

-Book a call with one of our fitness experts to find out how you can fit feel-good fitness into your life.
+Reach out to us to find out how you can fit feel-good fitness into your life.